Hiring a Fundraising Consultant: 12 Essential Tips

 Measures of success

 Measures of success will vary depending on the nature of your project.
-Some projects will have a clearly defined measure of success (such as an executive search) while others will be more vague (such as leadership training).
+Some projects will have a clearly defined measure of success (such as conducting a feasibility study) while others will be more vague (such as leadership training).